georgegoh/k8s-enablement/scenarios/5_workload-tenancy/README.md

 Tasks
 -----
-- Write LimitRange objects that apply for the `Account Service`.
+- Write LimitRange objects that apply for the `Account Service` namespace.
 - Write a simple test case that validates that the LimitRange object is applied correctly.
 - Will the new LimitRanges be applied to the currently running pods?
 If not, what is your strategy for applying them?